willymcallister/willymcallister.github.io/_articles/diode-introduction.md

 {% include img.html img="diode_glass1.jpg" alt="Diodes in axial glass pagkage" %}

-<p class="caption">These small glass packages have silicon diodes inside.
-The black band at one end is the cathode, the side where current flows out of the diode.</p>
+These small glass packages have silicon diodes inside.
+The black band at one end is the cathode, the side where current flows out of the diode.
+{: .caption :}

 The diode is our first semiconductor device.
 A diode's distinctive feature is that it conducts current in one direction but not in the other.
 We won't go into the details of how a diode does this or how it's made.
 Fortunately, you don't have to know how to make a diode before you can use it in a circuit.